Language Disorders and Speech Disorders: Types and Symptoms

 Aside from the organic causes, there are also functional causes of language disorders, which are due to the pathological function of the organs that are used in language.
 Endocrine causes mainly affect the child’s psychomotor development.
-Environmental causes are also a large factor that influence language, as the child surroundings may affect his or her linguistic abilities.
-Finally, psychosomatic causes have been known to play an important role in development of some language disorders.
-Our thoughts are powerful, and they can even lead us to creating speech disorders.
+Environmental causes are also a large factor that influences language, as the child surroundings may affect his or her linguistic abilities.
+Finally, psychosomatic causes have been known to play an important role in the development of some language disorders.
+Our thoughts are powerful, and they can even lead us to create speech disorders.
 Likewise, speech disorders can also affect how we think.
 Both things can make it more difficult to develop good communication skills.

 There are various symptoms that can predict a possible language disorder, depending on the type of disorder and the affected area.
 We can, however, classify the general language disorders by discerning different symptoms.

 - Symptoms of an expressive development disorder: You’ll see symptoms like an extremely limited vocabulary, difficulty memorizing words, or creating long sentences.

 - Symptoms of an expressive-receptive mixed language disorder: You will see the same symptoms as the disorder above, combined with possible problems associated with reception, like understanding words or phrases.
 Following is a video of a teenager with a mixed language disorder explaining the experience of living with it.